marcoverl/CVUserGuide/source/Overview.rst

 instantiation of Virtual Machines (VMs) of the desired environments (in terms of operating system, installed software, etc.) and of the desired flavors (in terms of processors, memory size, etc.).
-It also provides storage volumes that can be attached to such virtual instances.
+It also provides storage: block storage (volumes that can be attached to such virtual instances) and object storage.

-CloudVeneto also offers higher level services, such as the orchestration of multiple resources, the instantiation of elastic batch systems, the provision of Kubernetes clusters, etc.
+CloudVeneto also offers higher level services, such as the orchestration of multiple resources, the provision of Kubernetes clusters, etc.

-Even if it is a single, logical Cloud service, its resources are spread in two different locations: Padova (INFN Padova - University of Padova's "Dipartimento di Fisica e Astronomia"), and INFN Laboratori Nazionali di Legnaro (LNL).
+Even if it is a single, logical Cloud service, its resources are spread in two different data centers: Padova (INFN Padova - University of Padova's "Dipartimento di Fisica e Astronomia"), and INFN Laboratori Nazionali di Legnaro (LNL).